biotune-ai-lab/biotune/README.md

 ```

-## 1b. run service in a Docker container
+## 1b.
+Run service in a Docker container

 create `.env.docker` file from template; update environment variable values if needed
 ```bash